 The acquisition at the beginning of 2018 of the emblematic Rioja Brand Siglo and Vinícola Navarra winery and its brands Las Campanas and Castillo de Olite has been a major milestone in their winemaking history.
 These purchases have helped Bodegas Manzanos consolidate its positioning in the top 10 of appellation Rioja and the top 3 of appellation Navarra.
 The work of Víctor Manzanos and his team is evident: sales have grown exponentially since his arrival within the company.

 The presence in international markets has also been boosted, reaching more than 60 countries, and national distribution is also increasing.
 It has been difficult years to get to where we are because, whilst Victor Fernandez de Manzanos senior projected the winery in a time of economic boom, the young Victor has had to face the crisis, which shook the sector and the area in 2011.
 Perhaps this fact has pushed him into not giving up and his entrepreneurial nature has led him to consolidate a project for the future.
 In short, this youngsters from the 5th generation of the family, had to work hard.
-Their commitment and sacrifice during these last six years have been rewarded with the positioning of Manzanos Wines as one of the reference groups in the field of wine in Spain.
+Their commitment and sacrifice during these last eight years have been rewarded with the positioning of Manzanos Wines as one of the reference groups in the field of wine in Spain.